 The performance of any sensing technique is measured by the false-alarm probability (P_f) and the detection probability (P_d) .
 P_f and P_d are defined as the probabilities that the SU declares the sensed channel to be busy given hypothesis H_0 and H_1 , respectively.
 A good system should have high P_d to reduce collisions between SUs and PUs.
-At the same time, a lower P_f values results in a higher SU throughput due to a reduction in the missed transmission opportunities.
+At the same time, a lower P_f value results in a higher SU throughput due to a reduction in the missed transmission opportunities.

-The decision metric, denoted by M, in waveform-based sensing is based on correlating the received samples (r(n)'s) with known pattern samples, and then comparing M against a given threshold γ to determine the state of the sensed channel.
-Formally, where $l^(n)$ is the conjugate of l(n).
-Substituting (1a) and (1b) into (3), we obtain M under hypothesis H_0 and H_1 , denoted by M_0 and M_1 , respectively. respectively:
+The decision metric, denoted by M, in waveform-based sensing is based on correlating the received samples r(n)'s with known pattern samples, and then comparing M against a given threshold γ to determine the state of the sensed channel.
+Formally, M is given by: